ahmedmagds/WhatsGNU/README.md

 ## Input
 1. database (precompressed (.pickle or .txt) or raw (.faa)).
 2. Query protein FASTA file (.faa) or folder of query files.

+Optional for _S. aureus_:
+CSV file of CC/ST frequencies in the database.
 ## Usage
 ### Use precompressed databases with basic function
 ```